ILO modelled estimates and projections

 Impact of the pandemic on ILO modelled estimates and projections

-Below you can find more information on the ILO modelled estimates, for more details check this methodological overview.
+For more information on the ILO modelled estimates, refer to this methodological description.

 Table of contents

 The ILO modelled estimates are generally derived for 189 countries, disaggregated by sex and age as appropriate.
-Additionally, for selected indicators an additional disaggregation by geographical area (urban and rural) is performed.
+For selected indicators, an additional disaggregation by rural/urban areas is performed.
 Before running the models to obtain the estimates, labour market information specialists from the ILO Department of Statistics, in cooperation with the Research Department, evaluate existing country‑reported data and select only those observations deemed sufficiently comparable across countries.

-The data used to prepare the World Employment and Social Outlook: Trends are gathered by countries which regularly submit employment statistics to the ILO.
-Conducting surveys is a complicated and costly task which some countries are unable to do on a systematic basis.
-To compensate, the ILO has developed statistical models in order to fill the gaps for countries in years for which no data have been reported.
+Conducting labour force surveys is a complicated and costly task which some countries are unable to do on a systematic basis.
+Consequently, significant data gaps remain in most international labour statistics databases.
+To be able to produce reliable global and regional estimates of key labour indicators, the ILO has developed statistical models that produce estimates for countries in years for which no data have been reported.
 These models have been tested for statistical accuracy and allow the ILO to forecast changes in key labour market indicators as well as to produce global and regional aggregates.
 The end result of these models is a complete set of national labour statistics alongside the global and regional aggregates.
+In the interest of transparency, the ILO publishes the resulting country-level and global and regional estimates in the ILO modelled estimates series.

 Our models also include country-level data on population, economic growth, poverty and other economic indicators from the following sources: